-Geographic location of The assets of the fund are held by the prime broker/custodian in Australia and around the world.
+Geographic location of assets or material assets The assets of the fund are held by the prime broker/custodian in Australia and around the world.

-assets or material

-assets

 5 Liquidity Liquidity The Responsible Entity reasonably expects to be able to realise at least 80% of the fund's assets, at the value ascribed to those assets in calculating the fund's net asset value, within 10 days.
 6 Leverage Use of leverage and restrictions on the use of leverage The fund cannot use gearing to leverage the portfolio.
 However, the fund's gross position can exceed 100% of net asset value where proceeds from short selling are used to fund additional long exposure.
 The fund can have a gross long exposure of 125% and a gross short exposure of -25% (125/25).
 Source of leverage including type Borrowed stock and cash via prime broker and derivatives (including exchange traded equity options and equity futures).
 Maximum allowed level of leverage The fund's maximum allowed level of leverage is 125% and a gross short exposure of -25% (125/25).
 The maximum amount of leverage is \$1.50 (gross) per \$1 of net asset value invested in equities.
 Impact of leverage on investment returns and losses The fund has \$125 in long positions and \$25 in short positions for every \$100 of fund's net asset value.
-The gross market exposure is \$125 (longs) + \$25 (shorts) = \$150 So the leverage is \$150 $\div$ \$100 = 1.5 If long and short positions each return 10%, the return in dollar terms is: (125) × 0.1 + (25) × 0.1 = \$15, which represents a 15% return calculated against fund's net asset value (or 1.5 times the unleveraged return of 10%).
+The gross market exposure is \$125 (longs) + \$25 (shorts) = \$150 So the leverage is \$150 \div \$100 = 1.5 If long and short positions each return 10%, the return in dollar terms is: $(125) \times 0.1 + (25) \times 0.1 = 15 , which represents a 15% return calculated against fund's net asset value (or 1.5 times the unleveraged return of 10%).
 Assets used as collateral The assets of the fund are custodied by the prime broker appointed by the Responsible Entity.
 The custodied assets allow the prime broker to collateralise the short positions taken by the fund.
 7 Derivatives Purpose and rationale for the use of derivatives A derivative is a financial instrument that usually derives its value from the price of a physical security or market index.
 Derivatives include, but are not limited to, futures, options, and forward foreign exchange contracts.
-Derivatives may be used in the management of the fund for a range of investment activities including, but not limited to, the following purposes: managing investment risk and volatility of a stock, security or market managing currency risk and adjusting currency exposure achieving asset exposures without buying or selling the underlying securities creating short exposure to a stock, security or market where permitted generating additional income taking advantage of price differences (known as arbitrage).
+Derivatives may be used in the management of the fund for a range of investment activities including, but not limited to, the following purposes: managing investment risk and volatility of a stock, security or market managing currency risk and adjusting currency exposure achieving asset exposures without buying or selling the underlying securities creating short exposure to a stock, security or market where permitted generating additional income Additional difference of the control of the co taking advantage of price differences (known as arbitrage).
+The use of derivatives is consistent with the fundly investment avidelines and chiestives.
 The use of derivatives is consistent with the fund's investment guidelines and objectives.
 Uncovered derivative positions are not permitted.
 For any OTC derivatives, counterparties must have minimum long and short-term credit ratings from a recognised ratings agency that are acceptable to Perpetual.
-Types of derivatives used Derivatives may be used in the management of the fund.
-The derivatives used by the fund are mostly exchange-traded derivatives including Futures and Options.
+Types of derivatives Derivatives may be used in the management of the fund. used The derivatives used by the fund are mostly exchange-traded derivatives including Futures and Options.
 FX Forwards may be used for hedging purposes.